Sue Johnston: Career

 She starred in Jennifer Saunders's comedy drama Jam & Jerusalem on BBC One, alongside Joanna Lumley, Maggie Steed and David Mitchell.
 The first series aired in 2006, the second series began on New Year's Day 2008 and the third in August 2009.
 Also in 2008, she played Affery Flintwinch in the BBC adaptation of Little Dorrit.
 In May 2008 it was confirmed Johnston would return as Barbara Royle for another episode of The Royle Family, which aired on Christmas Day 2008 on BBC One.
 The show returned for further Christmas specials in 2009, 2010 and 2012.
 She shared a role with Billie Piper in the television adaptation of A Passionate Woman which aired on BBC One on 11 April 2010.

 On 2 April 2012, Coronation Street series producer Phil Collinson announced Johnston had joined the soap opera as Gloria, the mother of Stella Price (played by Michelle Collins).
 She made her first screen appearance on 5 September 2012.
 It was announced in June 2013 that Johnston would leave the soap opera in 2014 to pursue other acting roles.
 She departed on 21 February 2014.

 In December 2011, she played Eileen Lewis in the BBC one-off drama Lapland, a role which she reprised in 2013 for a series, Being Eileen.

-In May 2014 it was announced that Johnston would guest star in the fifth series of the period drama Downton Abbey.
+In May 2014, it was announced that Johnston would guest star in the fifth series of the period drama Downton Abbey.
 She played Denker, a lady's maid to the Dowager Countess, played by Dame Maggie Smith.

-In 2018 Johnston played Ivy-Rae in the BBC drama series, Age Before Beauty and in August 2019, she played Joan in the second series of Hold the Sunset.
+In 2018, Johnston played Ivy-Rae in the BBC drama series, Age Before Beauty and in August 2019, she played Joan in the second series of Hold the Sunset.

+In 2021, she appeared in the TV film, Help.

+In 2022, she appeared in the Channel 5 series Witness Number 3.
+In the same year she reprised her role as Denker in the film Downton Abbey: A New Era.

+In 2024, Johnston was announced to appear as a contestant in the "New Year Treat 2025" special of Taskmaster, alongside David James, Hannah Fry, Martin Lewis, and Melanie Blatt.
+She won the special.

+In August 2025, it was announced Johnston would reprise her role of Sheila Grant as part of the 30th anniversary celebrations of Hollyoaks in a special crossover episode with Brookside.